kolzchut/mediawiki-extensions-ArticleRanking/README.md

 a note and a link to hCaptcha's privacy policy.
 See details here: https://docs.hcaptcha.com/faq#do-i-need-to-display-anything-on-the-page-when-using-hcaptcha-in-invisible-mode

-One (smaller) part of this extension is used to launch an external change proposal form.
+One (smaller) part of this extension is used to launch a change proposal form.
+This has a soft requirement on extension:KZChangeRequest.
-This is dependent on extension:WRShareBar.

 ## Upgrading from v1 to v2
 You __must__ run `update.php` immediately.
 It will create a new table, migrate data from the old one and then remove it.